St3veR0nin/cleverbot_free/README.md

 Subsequent calls to init () will not download anything.
 """
     await cb.init()

-"""
-After initialization you can send text to Cleverbot and recieve the text response in just one line...
+#After initialization you can send text to Cleverbot and recieve the text response in just one line...
-"""

     response = await cb.getResponse("Hello")
     print(response)
 #When you want to reset the chat, you can close the browser session with...